Lord Jesus Christ in the 1611KJV

 20. C11-S20 : Why Barnabas ministered like he did.

 1. The phrase For he was a good man means: 'He did what God told him to do'.
-The Biblical meaning of the word good is: 'What comes from God'.
+The Biblical meaning of the word good is: 'In the Bible, only what comes from God is called good.
+Therefore, the Biblical definition of good does not match what men think it should be'.

 2. The phrase and full of the Holy Ghost means: 'God's Holy Ghost controlled everything that he did in life'.